viktorholk/Script-Interactor/resources/example scripts/README.md

         Charge the player in ``w`` direction and spam left click
     * *reverse.ahk*<br >
         Reverse movement keys on press. ``w = s | s = w ...``

+## Templates
+Template for various scripts to help you set up<br >
+...